Thanks again for a very special stay at your beautiful log house in Norway, we so enjoyed the whole experience........

 Spoons tutor Maurice has been a professional green wood craftsman and tutor for more than 20 years and carving spoons for more than 15 years.
 Skilled and patient as a teacher, inspired by Norwegian and Swedish design and techniques in spoons and bowls making.
 His passion, enthusiasm and authority on the subject will certainly come across on this course.

-Max number of students 7.
+Max number of socially distanced students 4.

 There are no reviews for this product.